 - Hot grease or oil splattering while cooking

 - Screws or nails being drilled or hammered into hard surfaces or walls

 - Inadvertently contacting the eye with a curling iron or other hot objects used around the eyes

 - Objects kicked up while mowing the lawn

 - Woodworking, either with a manual or power saw

 Besides wearing protective eyewear, there are a number of other precautions you can take to minimize the risk of eye injuries.
 They include cushioning sharp corners of furniture or cupboards if you have young children, checking the lawn for debris before mowing, making sure tools are sharp and in good condition, and using grease shields to protect eyes from spattering.
 Other information about preventing eye injuries can be found on the AAO website.

 Accidents still happen, of course, and it’s important to have an injured eye treated by an eye doctor, even if you don’t believe the injury is serious.
 Maintaining the health of your eyes is vital, whether or not you’ve sustained an injury.
-At New York Ophthalmology, we offer primary vision care at our locations in the Bronx and Queens.
-You can request an appointment using the online form or by calling us at one of our 3 locations—(718) 585-5500 (Bronx), (718) 206-2002 (Jamaica), or (718) 205-5050 (Jackson Heights).
+At New York Ophthalmology, we offer primary vision care at our 5 locations in NYC in Jamaica, Jackson Heights, the Bronx, Washington Heights, and Brooklyn.
+You can request an appointment using the online form or by calling us at 866-599-8774.

 Leave a Reply